nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Current Implementation

-The edit mechanism is facilitated by `EditCommandParser` and `EditCommand`.
-It extends `Command` with an undo/redo history.
+The edit feature allows users to edit a patient, appointment or bill.

+The edit commands make use of the `Index` class to identify the patient, appointment or bill to be edited.

-The edition is done through `EditPatient`, `EditAppointment` and `EditBill` functions.
+The editing is done through `EditPatientCommand`, `EditAppointmentCommand`, `EditBillCommand`.

-Given below is an example usage scenario and how the edit mechanism behaves at each step.
+Given below is an example usage scenario for __EditPatientCommand__ and how the mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 All patients, appointments and bills are shown in different sections of the application as indexed lists.

 Step 2.
 The user executes `editpatient 1 n/John` to edit the first patient in the list to have the name John.
-The `editpatient` command calls `Model#commitHealthContact()`, causing another modified HealthContact state to be saved into the `healthContactStateList`.
+The `editpatient` command calls `Model#editPatient`, which edits the patient in the `UniquePatientList` in `ModelManager`.

 Step 3.
-The application will then save the edited patient into the `patientList` and display the edited patient.
+The application will then save the edited patient into the `UniquePatientList` and display the edited patient.

 The edit feature is now separated for the patients, appointments and bills sections.